-As mentioned earlier, travertine was used to build the historical colosseum in Rome, but that’s not the only place.
-Travertine has been a popular construction material especially in the old days.
-Many ancient buildings built from this stone are still standing tall today.
-The use of travertine can be traced back to 3200 BC in Egypt.
+The use of travertine can be traced back to 3200 BC in Egypt, and travertine has been a popular construction material ever since.
+Many ancient buildings built from this stone are still standing tall today, including the historical colosseum in Rome.
 Also, many Italian towns still hold the buildings, churches and tombs made from this stone.
 Similar structures to the colosseum can be seen in Slovakia and Paris.
 Basilique du Sacre Coeur, a notable tourist destination in Paris was constructed with travertine.
-Time has proven that travertine has lived up to this reputation, so there’s no doubt that travertine makes a beautiful choice for any home.
+Time has proven that travertine has lived up to its reputation, so there’s no doubt that travertine makes a beautiful choice for any home.

-The first advantage is travertine’s durability.
+The first advantage of travertine is its durability.
 It’s an extremely hard material that can stand up to high traffic.
 Travertine tiles can be used for a number of different spaces in the home.
 The tile’s non-slip texture makes it easy to grip and walk on.
 It’s also very resilient against extreme temperatures.

 Travertine already looks as though it’s been there for a long time.
 As a result, it will keep its timeless look.
-Travertine also comes in a variety of colors and can form various patterns.
+Travertine tiles also come in a variety of colors and can form various patterns.
 This makes it much easier to replace tiles later on.